-The conversion spread of the Notes will have a potentially dilutive impact when the average market price of our common stock for a given period exceeds the conversion price of \$30.60 per share.
-During the three and six months ended June 30, 2020 and 2019, our weighted average common stock price was below the conversion price of the Notes.
+The shares related to the Notes in the table above are calculated based on the average market price of our common stock for the three months ended September 30, 2021.
+The conversion spread has a potentially dilutive impact when the average market price of our common stock for a given period exceeds \$30.60 per share.
 Capped Calls are excluded from the calculation of diluted earnings per share, as they would be antidilutive.